-Over my career as an educator and mentor, I’ve had the opportunity to refine my beliefs and develop a teaching philosophy that is reflective of my experiences.
+Over my career as an educator and mentor, I’ve refined my beliefs and developed a teaching philosophy that is reflective of my experiences.
 I believe the purpose of education is to allow all people, regardless of identity and/or circumstance to have access to knowledge.
 There are four components that drive my teaching philosophy: diverse, authentic, experiential, and inspirational.

-Experiential – I believe that students learn best when they get hands-on experiences.
-Hands-on experiences can include small or large group discussions, creating or producing something through prototyping (i.e., app development), and teaching other students a variety of skills or ideas.
-I know that my students highly value the hands-on experiences.
-My lessons are often interactive (and often with digital media resources).
-I am a hands-on instructor who is available to my students, providing consistent feedback (both oral and written) to push my students to the next level.
+Experiential – I believe that students learn best when they are provided hands-on experiences.
+Hands-on experiences can include small or large group discussions, creating or producing something through prototyping, and teaching other students a variety of skills or ideas.
+Through formal and informal feedback, I know that my students highly value the hands-on experiences.
+My lessons are interactive.
+I am a hands-on instructor who is available to my students, providing consistent feedback, both oral and written, to push my students to the next level.

 I acknowledge that I am consistently learning the best practices of an effective educator.
 Ongoing assessment of my teaching style refines my practice.
 As I interact with students and colleagues, I continue to adapt and refine my practice to become a more effective educator, which is grounded in my passion for teaching and learning.